 - National Flag

-Taegeukgi: The current design of Taegeukgi was finalized in October of 1949.
+Taegeukgi: The current design of Taegeukgi was finalized on October 15, 1949.
 It symbolizes the principles of the yin and yang in oriental philosophy.
 The circle in the center is divided into two equal parts, where the upper red responds to the positive cosmic forces of the yang; conversely, the lower blue section represents the negative cosmic forces of the yin.
 The flag's background is white, representing peace and purity valued by the people of Korea.
 The circle is surrounded by four trigrams, one in each corner, characterizing continual movement, balance and harmony.

 - National Flower

 Mugunghwa: The national flower of Korea is mugunghwa, or rose of Sharon, which comes into bloom from July to October every year.
-Profusion of mugunghwa blossoms gracefully decorate the entire nation during blooming season, providing a view that has been loved by Koreans for many years.
-The flower’s symbolic significance stems from the Korean word mugung, which means immortality.
+A profusion of mugunghwa blossoms gracefully decorate the entire nation during blooming season, providing a view that has been loved by Koreans for many years.
+The flower’s symbolic significance stems from the Korean word mugung, which means immortal.

 - National Anthem

 Aegukga: Aegukga literally means “a song expressing love towards their country” in Korean, and it was originally meant to foster patriotism and raise awareness for the nation’s independence.
 The anthem had undergone several changes since it was first introduced until it took its current form.
-Maestro Ahn Eak-tai (1906-1965) rearranged the piece in 1935, which was then officially adopted by the Korean Government in 1948 as the national anthem.
+Maestro Ahn Eak-tai (1906-1965) rearranged the piece in 1935, which was then officially adopted by the Korean Government as the national anthem.
 Since then, the anthem began to be used at all schools and official functions.

 Population of Korea

 Information courtesy of Ministry of the Interior and Safety (MOIS): www.mois.go.kr (Korean, English)